vilenarios/balance-maintainar/README.md

 - Example: `400000` = 400,000 ARIO tokens
 - The bot will trigger when balance < `MIN_BALANCE`
 - It will swap enough wUSDC to bring balance to `TARGET_BALANCE`

+### Slippage Protection

+- The bot calculates expected slippage before executing swaps
+- If slippage exceeds `MAX_SLIPPAGE`, the swap is aborted
+- Default maximum slippage is 20%
+- This protects against executing swaps during high volatility or low liquidity
+- Aborted swaps are notified via Slack and will retry on next schedule

 ## Usage